scaleway/scaleway-cli/docs/commands/cockpit.md

-### Send a test alert to make sure your contact points get notified when an actual alert is triggered
+### Trigger a test alert to all of the Cockpit's receivers

-Send a test alert to make sure your contact points get notified when an actual alert is triggered.
+Trigger a test alert to all of the Cockpit's receivers.

 **Usage:**